Zaaccckkkk/PDFImageRetriever/README.md

 # PDFImageRetriever

-PDFImageRetriever is a Python tool designed to extract images from tables in PDF documents through detecting their bounding boxes and dominant colors of the boxes, especially suitable for PDFs containing tables with post-annotations in images.
+PDFImageRetriever is a Python tool designed to extract images from tables in PDF documents through detecting their bounding boxes and dominant colors of the boxes, especially suitable for PDFs containing tables with post-annotated images.
 This tool utilizes `pdfplumber` for PDF parsing and `PIL` (Pillow) , `fitz` (pymupdf) for image processing.

 ## Features